stencila/stencila/README.md

 - `python` `🧭 Planned`: A Python package built on top of the Rust crates which provides interfaces to use Stencila from within Python.

 - `r` `🧭 Planned`: An R package built on top of the Rust crates which provides interfaces to use Stencila from within R.

-Please see the [`rust/README.md`](rust/README.md) for instructions for contributing.
-As we add bindings for other languages, we'll add similar instructions for other languages.